 Needing to keep this weekend's grocery list on the light side, I nevertheless wrote down "can of pumpkin," because I wanted to try a new recipe for pumpkin bars.

-Then I read the DHM's Pumpkins And More on Frugal Hacks today.
-Oh, duh--I had a pie pumpkin still sitting in the dining room--table decoration from Monday's Thanksgiving dinner.
-I had bought it to cook in the first place, but it got lost in the pumpkin-and-maple-leaf scenery.
+Then I realized we had a pie pumpkin from Monday's Thanksgiving dinner.
+I bought it to cook in the first place, but it got lost in the pumpkin-and-maple-leaf scenery.

 So I baked Mr. Pumpkin during school today, pureed it with an immersion blender, and ended up with two cups of cooked pumpkin--exactly what was needed to make the pumpkin bars.
 And now we have pumpkin bars on the counter, and some in the freezer (the recipe makes a big panful).